We can conquer the fear of sharing our faith with others

 Sometimes your eyes lock onto theirs, and you just know.
-This is a moment I could take this conversation and turn it to Jesus.
+This is a moment I could take this conversation, turn it to Jesus, and share my faith.

 They’ve asked a question that I could answer with something simple, or I could use it as an opportunity to crack open a spiritual can.
 I could tell them how God’s peace got me through that hard thing instead of just saying, “Yes, it was a hard time in my life.”
 I could tell them God brought me to this job on purpose instead of just saying, “Yes, I’ve always loved to write.”
 I could do that because their eternity depends on them hearing the gospel at some point, some day.
 I could do it because I care deeply about their eternity.

 But I pause.
 I take a deep breath.
 And a thousand things flash through my mind.

 And I’m ashamed to tell you that, as much as I pray for opportunities, as much as I love to talk to people, as much as I desperately yearn for people to come to know the truth of Christ, there are moments where, yes.
 The finger is on the trigger, the rubber meets the road . . . and yet I’m still afraid.
 There are several reasons for this fear.

 1. I’m scared I’ll push them away from me.

 There are really two fears buried in this fear.
 One is selfish on its face—I’m afraid I’m going to push the person away from me, and I don’t want to lose or strain the relationship.
 It might be someone I’m going to have to work beside every day, or a friend I really love, and the people-pleaser in me balks.
 What if I lose them?
 What if I make things awkward?